consint/Panacea/README.md

 ### Windows
 1. Install Csound from https://csound.com/download.html
-2. Copy either the complete VST2 Panacea folder into your VST2 directory C:\Program Files (x86)\Steinberg\VstPlugins.
-Or copy the complete VST3 Panacea folder into your VST3 directory C:\Program Files (x86)\Common Files\VST3.
+2. Copy either the complete VST2 Panacea folder into your VST2 directory C:\Program Files\Steinberg\VstPlugins.
+Or copy the complete VST3 Panacea folder into your VST3 directory C:\Program Files\Common Files\VST3.
 It is important to copy the entire Panacea folder.
 If the file "panacea.csd" or the folder "img" is missing, the plugin will not work properly.

 ## How it was made
 Panacea was created with Cabbage and CSound.
 [Cabbage](https://cabbageaudio.com/) is a framework for audio software development using the Csound audio synthesis language.
 [Csound](https://csound.com/) is a sound and music computing system that contains a complete software package for making computer music.
 Both are open source.